Skip to content

 end

-Now we can use this Nav component to build out our menu in our Header component:
+Now we can use this Nav component to render our nav in a Header component:

 ruby